VisualPhysiologyDB/optics/README.md

   -o, --output_dir: Desired directory to save output folder/files (optional).
 Default: './prediction_outputs'

-  -p, --prediction_prefix: Base filename for prediction outputs (optional).
+  -p, --prediction_prefix: Base filename for prediction outputs.
 Default: 'unnamed'

   -v, --model_version: Version of models to use (optional).
 Based on the version of VPOD used to train models.
 Options/Default: vpod_1.3 (More version coming later)

-  -m, --model: Prediction model to use (optional).
+  -m, --model: Prediction model to use.
 Options: whole-dataset, wildtype, vertebrate, invertebrate, wildtype-vert, type-one, whole-dataset-mnm, wildtype-mnm, vertebrate-mnm, invertebrate-mnm, wildtype-vert-mnm. **Default: whole-dataset**

   -e, --encoding: Encoding method to use (optional).
 Options: one_hot, aa_prop.
 Default: aa_prop

+  --n_jobs: Number of parallel processes to run (optional). -1 is the default, utilizing all avaiable processors.",

 BLASTp Analysis Args (optional):